A greedy non-intrusive reduced order model for shallow water equations: Conclusions

 \begin{enumerate}[label=(\roman{*}), ref=(\roman{*})] \item The relative ease of implementation of the POD-RBF NIROM makes it a desirable choice for model reduction of time dependent problems in "fast-replay" scenarios, especially involving large scale legacy codes where access to the underlying source code maybe limited.
-Significant reduction in computational expense was achieved in comparison to the traditional nonlinear POD model. \item Three different greedy algorithms were studied as strategies of optimizing the distribution of centers for the RBF kernel.
-Using all the available centers \cite{XFPH2015} for interpolation often leads to redundant computational burden, which can be relieved by greedy center selection strategies, especially in the presence of nonlinear dynamics with varying temporal scales. \item The \textit{f-greedy} algorithm is designed to directly minimize the functional approximation errors or residuals in order to select the RBF centers.
-This leads to a clustering problem due to oversampling of centers around regions of strong nonlinearity in the solution.
-Hence the f-greedy algorithm suffers from an undesirable loss in efficiency. \item The \textit{p-greedy} algorithm is aimed at selecting centers by minimizing the power function, which converges towards a fairly uniform distribution with every greedy iteration.
-Hence, this algorithm may suffer from under-sampling in regions of strong nonlinearity.
-Thus, an initial strong convergence rate is followed by a loss in efficiency and no significant improvement in accuracy. \item The proposed \textit{psr-greedy} algorithm reduces the clustering effect while improving resolution in under-sampled areas to generate a well-balanced set of centers.
-This algorithm displayed robust convergence and superior efficiency in problems involving both coastal and riverine scales, making it the best candidate for obtaining an optimal distribution of centers for the RBF kernel. \end{enumerate}
+There was a significant reduction in computational expense in comparison to a traditional stabilized finite element high-fidelity solver while achieving a similar level of accuracy as a Galerkin-projected nonlinear POD model. \item Three different greedy algorithms were studied as strategies of optimizing the distribution of centers for the RBF kernel.
+Using all the available centers \cite{XFPH2015} for interpolation often leads to redundant computational burden, which can be relieved by greedy center selection strategies, especially in the presence of nonlinear dynamics with varying temporal scales. \item The \textit{f-greedy} algorithm directly minimizes the residual for approximating the $l^2$-norm of the function in order to select the RBF centers.
+This leads to a clustering problem due to oversampling of centers around regions of strong nonlinearity in the high-fidelity solution.
+Hence the \textit{f-greedy} algorithm usually suffers from an undesirable loss in efficiency. \item The \textit{p-greedy} algorithm is aimed at selecting centers by minimizing the power function, and usually converges towards a fairly uniform distribution with every greedy iteration.
+Hence, this algorithm may suffer from under-representation in regions of strong nonlinearity. \item The proposed \textit{psr-greedy} algorithm reduces the clustering effect while improving resolution in under-sampled areas to generate a well-balanced set of centers.
+This algorithm displayed robust convergence and superior efficiency in problems involving both coastal and riverine scales, making it the strongest candidate for obtaining an optimal distribution of centers for the RBF kernel. \end{enumerate} All the relevant data and codes for this study will be made available in a public repository at \url{https://github.com/erdc/podrbf_nirom} upon publication.